IngmarEckhardt/dwarfOS/README.md

 ### Integer to ASCII Conversion
 A helper function is included for converting integers to ASCII strings, facilitating data conversion and output.

+## Contributing

+Contributions to improve or expand this library are welcome!
+If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.

+## License

+This library is licensed under the MIT License.
+See the `LICENSE` file for details.